hilljb/python-jsonrpc/jsonrpc/README.md

 documentation above.)
 If there is an error in detecting the id in the request call, the id value in the response will be set to Null.

+### Batch

+To send several request calls at the same time, the client may send a JSON array of request objects.

+After all requests in the batch call are processed, the server will send a response in the form of a JSON array of RPC response objects.
+The sizes of the request and response arrays may be different, as response objects aren't provided in the case of notification requests.
+The order of elements in the arrays may be different and distinct response objects are found via their id key values.

+The response object may be a single (non-array) object in the case when the batch request is not understood.
+In the case when any request in the batch is itself not understood, the corresponding error response will be sent for that RPC while result responses may be sent for other RPCs in the batch.